Kannchi04/PCOS-Prediction-Analysis/README.md

 ## Project Overview

-This project focuses on building a machine learning model to **[Briefly describe the business problem or goal, e.g., predict customer churn, classify a specific type of data, etc.]**.
+This project focuses on building a machine learning model.
 The workflow includes exploratory data analysis (EDA), data preprocessing, and training several classification models to find the best performer.
 The final model is saved and deployed in a simple web application.

 ## Key Files